 At Helix House, we love to celebrate and highlight the achievements of our team.
-We’re so happy to announce that our in-house designer and creative strategist, Indre, bought home silver in The American Advertising Awards, Phoenix (Addy Awards) for her innovative and clean design of the Doggy Brace style guide.
+We’re so happy to announce that our in-house designer and creative strategist, Indre, brought home silver in The American Advertising Awards, Phoenix (Addy Awards) for her innovative and clean design of the Doggy Brace style guide.

 If you’re new to the digital advertising world, AAF Phoenix hosts an annual award show to celebrate the best of the best in the industry.
 This year, Indre was named one of them.